 - Canada’s reliance on crude oil imports to meet refinery needs has declined by roughly 50% to ~0.46 MMB/d in 2023 since peaking at ~0.93 MMB/d in 2004.
 This is primarily a function of the closures of import-dependent refineries in Eastern Canada, but also due to pipeline changes that have improved connectivity to domestic sources.

 - Canada’s refining complex is predominantly designed to process lighter-grade crude oils.
-Consequently, Canada’s heavy oil sands barrels are mostly exported to complex coking refineries in the United States.
+Consequently, Canada’s heavy oil sands barrels are mostly exported to complex coking refineries in the US.

 Natural Gas Consumption Highlights